The mechanism for creating "dynamical gravastar" black hole mimickers also explains formation of "little red dots": Observational questions

 \section{Observational questions}

-We conclude with two questions that may be addressable in future observations.
-First, is there an observed correlation between the dot radii and masses, and if so, does this approximate the geometrized black hole radius--mass relation $R=2M$?
+We note two questions that may be addressable in future observations.
+First, is there an observed correlation between the dot radii and masses, and if so, can the luminosity tail be fitted with a simple functional form as in Eq. \eqref{tail1}?
 Second, is there a way of distinguishing observationally between redness arising from absorption of radiation by an opaque layer with subsequent thermalized re-radiation, and redness arising as a gravitational redshift effect?